 - Install a device to alert you of water leaks.
 Even the smallest leak can cause major damage if undetected and untreated.
 There are various detectors that can be purchased and will sound an alarm at the presence of any moisture.
 Homeowners typically install these devices near water heaters, dishwashers, or refrigerators.
-These alarms will send an alert directly to your smart phone signaling a potential leak!
-If your home is wired with the correct “smart sensors” it will even shut off your water automatically to protect your home from major water damage until you can call a professional to repair the leak.
+These alarms will send an alert directly to your smartphone, signaling a potential leak!
+If your home is wired with the correct “smart sensors,” it will even shut off your water automatically to protect your home from major water damage until you can call a professional to repair the leak.

 - Check your water supply before winter hits hard.
 Your home should be checked thoroughly once a year.
 Inspect all water supply lines, washing machine hoses, and hoses to appliances for signs of wear.
 Your hot water heater, washing machine, ice maker, and any other appliances that can potentially leak are great targets.
-Check hoses thoroughly for cracks and leaks, also being aware of the connections on each hose as well.
+Check hoses thoroughly for cracks and leaks; also be aware of the connections on each hose as well.

 - Protect your pipes from freezing.
-While you can’t prevent weather from getting cold, you can keep your pipes warm.
+While you can’t prevent the weather from getting cold, you can keep your pipes warm.
 Insulation can be placed on accessible pipes that can be found in attics and crawl spaces.
 Warmers can be placed near pipes when you are home to prevent freezing, and once again, a smart detector can be installed to watch for low temperatures.
 Your phone can alert you to dropping temperatures if you are not near your home, allowing you to call in a professional to ensure your home is safe and secure from any burst pipes.

 During the winter the biggest, and most common issues that we see causing water damage are burst pipes, blocked gutters, and outside precipitation.